-White-bellied Heron is one of the rarest birds in the world, with fewer than 250 birds remaining.
-This tour begins in the high-elevation city of Paro, before undertaking a 17-day long road trip through the country.
-We venture east to the Punakha Valley, seeking out our first forest birds and also searching for the rare White-bellied Heron, before heading east to Trongsa, and south to Tingtibi and Panbang, where we will tackle the mid-elevation mossy forests for the stunning Beautiful Nuthatch, amongst others.
-These lowland areas also offer stands of bamboo and other www.birdingecotours.com riparian woods and support a vast number of birds we're unlikely to see anywhere else, including the trio of hulking Rufous-necked, Great and Wreathed Hornbills.
-We then transfer to the birdrich Yongkhola region for a few days, where the forests are dripping with a wide array of soughtafter birds, including Ward's Trogon.
-The higher alpine zones follow, with some time around Ura and Chumey dedicated to giving us the best chances to see the highly sought-after pheasants, including Satyr Tragopan and Himalayan Monal.
+White-bellied Heron is one of the rarest birds in the world, with fewer than 250 individuals remaining.

+This tour begins in the high-elevation city of Paro, before undertaking an 18-day road trip through the country.
+We venture east to the Punakha Valley, seeking out our first forest birds and also searching for the rare White-bellied Heron, before heading east to Trongsa, and south to Tingtibi and Panbang, where we will tackle the mid-elevation mossy forests for the stunning Beautiful

+Nuthatch, amongst others.
+These lowland areas also offer stands of bamboo and other riparian woods and support a vast number of birds we're unlikely to see anywhere else, including the trio of hulking Rufous-necked, Great and Wreathed Hornbills.
+We then transfer to the bird-rich Yongkhola region for a few days, where the forests are dripping with a wide array of sought-after birds, including Ward's Trogon.
+The higher alpine zones follow, with time around Bumthang, Chumey and Nobding dedicated to giving us the best chances to see the highly sought-after pheasants, including Satyr Tragopan and Himalayan Monal.
 The tour concludes in Paro, following an enthralling road trip through all the best birding sites in Bhutan.

-Itinerary (17 days/16 nights) Day 1.
-Arrival in Paro This tour begins with your arrival at the spectacular Paro International Airport.
+Itinerary (17 days/16 nights)

+Day 1.
+Arrival in Paro

+This tour begins with your arrival at the spectacular Paro International Airport.
 Most flights usually arrive in the morning, and the remainder of the day will be spent birding and exploring the Paro Chhu (local word for river).
-Ibisbill is one of the major targets on our radar here, along with other desirable birds like Wallcreeper, Black-tailed Crake and Solitary Snipe.
+Ibisbill is one of the major targets on our radar here and is fortunately reliably seen (it is often one of the first birds we encounter in the country!).
+Other desirable birds like Wallcreeper (although sometimes this species has headed to higher altitudes by now), Black-tailed Crake and Solitary Snipe will also be sought.

-Ibisbill occurs right in the middle of Paro - sometimes it's even one of the first birds seen.
 Red-billed Chough breed within the massive Rinpung (Paro) Dzong, and are a common sight over the town.
 Whilst we're scouring the river for our target species, we're also likely to find other birds like Brown Dipper, White-capped Redstart and Rufous-breasted Accentor.

 Overnight: Paro